gyunderscorebe/ActionFPS-Game/.github/CONTRIBUTING.md

 Anything that's priority will get a `high-priority` label.
 Anything that's not could be `medium priority`, `low priority`.
 Anything we're not ready to take on now will be *CLOSED* and tagged as `postponed`.

 Here are <a href="https://github.com/ActionFPS/ActionFPS-Game/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Apostponed%20">Postponed issues</a>.
+When we close it's easier to browse Issues and they become a simple working queue.